Unexpectedly, a new version/reboot appeared in 2013. It still was a lowbrow double-A shooter, with a slight retro sensibility.

 I’m mostly using the crossbow as a precision opener.
 Something like [BODY 01, Projectile weapons: 07, Ammo: 01, Limitation: Power Loss (Projectile weapons drops to 05 when not doing a Blindside Attack)].

-The health recovery on chi strike swordfighting power is a critical one in SW2013.
+The health recovery on chi strike swordfighting power is a critical ability in SW2013.
 But in DCH terms, I’d assume it’s instead part of melee OV.
-Wang’s high OV in the stats block is based in part on the notion that this skill be taken ASAP.
+Wang’s high OV in the stats block is based in part on the notion that this skill gets picked ASAP.

 As he trends toward Martial Artist: 09, Low Wang can thus deploy a high EV with his sword.
 This is important, as higher-level demons have robust RVs, making them too difficult to engage with small arms.

 (It is a damn high score – but then he’s half-possessed by a demon endowing him with magic powers, so…)